Mest: History

 After the one-off "One Night Stand" show, Tony decided to rebuild Mest and go on a monthlong tour, with help from Chris Wilson (Good Charlotte, The Summer Obsession), and his brother and founding member, Steve Lovato (at the time in Room One Eleven).
 Although Matt showed interest, he and Jeremiah were both reported to be too busy with other commitments to join.
 Nick and Tony had not been on speaking terms since the band broke up.
 The trek took place in October and November 2008, and featured Quietdrive, Rookie of the Year, and Automatic Loveletter.

 Mest went on a European tour in spring 2012 with its current members, Mike Longworth and Richie Gonzales, and also toured the US with Escape the Fate and Attack Attack in 2012.

 Mest released their album Not What You Expected in September 2013, written and recorded with Richie Gonzales and Mike Longworth, making it available for free to download from their website.
 Mest played 3 dates on the Warped Tour 2013.
 They self-released another album in 2014, entitled Broken Down.

 On October 25, 2018, Mest officially announced that they had signed with El Hefe, from NOFX's label Cyber Trax Records and a new album with the original lineup would be released in spring 2019.
 A single entitled "Masquerade" was uploaded to YouTube in July 2019, accompanied by an announcement to the effect that a new album would be released in the fall of that year, produced by Cameron Webb.

 Mest's album Masquerade was released on January 17, 2020.

-Mest are rumored to be releasing a new record spring/summer of 2023.
+On April 12, 2024, Mest released a new song called "When We Were Young" featuring Jaret Reddick of Bowling For Soup.
+At this time the band also announced Youth, which released on June 21, 2024.